sdiehl/wiwinwlh/tutorial.md

 ---------------

-Pretty is the first Wadler-Leijen style combinator library, it exposes a simple set of primitives to print Haskell datatypes to legacy strings pro grammatically.
+Pretty is the first Wadler-Leijen style combinator library, it exposes a simple set of primitives to print Haskell datatypes to legacy strings programmatically.
 You probably don't want to use this library but it inspired most of the ones that followed after.
 There are many many many pretty printing libraries for Haskell.